Tips to Avoid Plagiarism

 Harvard University, in general, and Harvard Extension School, in particular, offer resources to support your understanding of academic integrity and responsible use of sources.

 The Harvard Guide to Using Sources

 The Harvard Guide to Using Sources offers essential information about the use of sources in academic writing.
-To receive the most benefit, read all 6 sections of the guide from beginning to end.
+To receive the most benefit, read the guide from beginning to end.
 You will gain a deep appreciation for why and how we use sources in academic writing and the ethical implication of improper citation.
 The guide is your must-consult resource throughout your entire Harvard Extension School career.
 It offers time-saving, step-by-step advice on how to properly integrate sources into your academic writing.

 To support your commitment to academic integrity, CARC and the Writing Program have developed two 15-minute online tutorials as companions to The Harvard Guide to Using Sources.
 (Please note, the tutorials are currently offline and will be available again starting February 12, 2019).

 The tutorials are anonymous open-learning tools, not evaluation tools.
 While they take the form of yes-or-no and true-or-false exams, they are resources for you to use without the concern about passing or failing.
 You may need to complete the tutorials several times before you can answer all the questions confidently and correctly.
 Feel free to retake them as many times as you wish.

 In the first tutorial, Using Sources, Five Scenarios, you work through examples based, in part, on real academic honesty cases.
 Upon completing the tutorial, you will be acquainted with the most common misunderstandings about academic integrity, and you will know more about how to integrate sources responsibly into your writing.